cloudevents/sdk-csharp/README.md

 ## A few gotchas highlighted for the impatient who don't usually read docs

-1. The [CloudEvent](src/CloudNative.CloudEvents/CloudEvent.cs) class is not meant to be used with object serializers like JSON.NET and does not have a default constructor to underline this.
+1. The [CloudEvent](src/CloudNative.CloudEvents/CloudEvent.cs) class is not meant to be used with object serializers like JSON.NET.
 If you need to serialize or deserialize a CloudEvent directly, always use a [CloudEventFormatter](src/CloudNative.CloudEvents/CloudEventFormatter.cs) such as  [JsonEventFormatter](src/CloudNative.CloudEvents.JsonNet/JsonEventFormatter.cs).
 2. Protocol binding integration is provided in the form of extensions and the objective of those extensions